 Your primary relationships while here will be with the Principal of the high school, the English teacher (Karen person) who you are partnered with, the other teachers, and with the hundreds of delighted students you will teach.
 Volunteers instructors are expected to lead classrooms.
-Your English teacher partner is very helpful to communicate more challenging exercises or instructions in the classroom.
+Your English teacher partner will be very helpful to assist in communicating more challenging exercises or instructions in the classroom.

 Basic accommodation is provided.
 This includes three daily meals as well as bottled and / or boiled water.
 Typically dishes are rice with vegetables and some meat.
 Adjustments are made for vegetarian and vegan diets.

-The refugee camp is located six hours overland west of Chiang Mai, Thailand, on the border of Burma.
+The refugee camp is located seven hours overland west of Chiang Mai, Thailand, on the border of Burma.
 It's 2.5 hours west of Mae Sariang.
-Accessible only by 4x4 truck.
-Camp permit, authorization by the Thai govt. and Karen Refugee Committee, is required to access camp.
+Accessible only by authorized 4x4 truck.
+Camp permit, approved by the Thai govt. and Karen Refugee Committee, is required to access camp.
 We work with you to achieve this.

 To teach here it is important that you are physically fit.
-The walking commute to schools can be ~30 minutes on mountainous dirt paths, sometimes wet, in tropical (often very hot!) weather.
+The walking commute to some schools can be ~30 minutes on mountainous dirt paths, sometimes wet, in tropical (often very hot!) weather.
 Bring good hiking shoes and, depending on which school you're working at, expect to get a daily aerobic workout!

 We seek volunteers with native English language skills or English language expertise at that level.
 A bachelors degree in education or directly applicable is preferred but not required.
 Students attending a degree program for education will be viewed favorably.
 ESL certifications can be helpful but are not required.
 Experience teaching ESL is preferred.
 Ability to mentor English teachers in ESL methods and practices is helpful.
 Real-life teaching experience in a different subject can be perfectly fine.
 If you are unsure if you would be qualified, tell us about your applicable experience and we will review together.

-Please contact us 4+ weeks (6+ preferred) in advance of your travel dates.
-This time allows us to meet via video chat, help you obtain a camp permit, coordinate your volunteer dates with schools and arrange for your driver and travel.
+Please contact us 6+ weeks (8+ preferred) in advance of your travel dates.
+This allows us time to meet via video chat, help you obtain a camp permit, coordinate your volunteer dates with schools and arrange for your driver and travel.